|Health service access atlas single map|

-- Nineteen percent of women and 15 percent of men reported not being as involved in decisions about their care and treatment as they wanted to be.
+- Nineteen percent of women and 16 percent of men reported not being as involved in decisions about their care and treatment as much as they wanted to be.

-- While around 2 percent of people were not as involved as they wanted to be, 15 percent of people were only involved as much as they wanted to be to some extent.
+- While around 2 percent of people were not as involved as much as they wanted to be, 16 percent of people were only involved as much as they wanted to be to some extent.

 Question: does your GP or nurse spend enough time with you?

 Twenty percent of patients did not agree that their GP or nurse always spent enough time with them.